halevans/Tic-Tac-Toe/README.md

         3. A `tileChange()` function was also created to give basic functionality for when a user clicks on a tile
         4. Further functions including `whichPlayerTurn()`, to determine who's turn it was, `checkWin()` to determine if a tile change had resulted in a winning combination, were created

-- Refactoring of MVP
+- Refactoring of MVP:
     - Once a working MVP had been created, the code was reviewed to be made more simple, easier to read, and superfluous code removed

-- Bonus features
+- Bonus features:
     - Further functions including `updateScore()`, `setHoverText()` and `mute()` were created to add bonus functionality to the application

 ### Challenges